sharmavaibhav31/sharmavaibhav31/README.md

 ---

 ## 🧠 What I’m Exploring Right Now
-- 🤖 **Machine Learning for Cyber Defense** — using ML to detect anomalies, intrusions, and fraud.
+- **Machine Learning for Cyber Defense** — using ML to detect anomalies, intrusions, and fraud.
-- 🧩 **Synthetic Data Generation** — building realistic datasets for model training using LLMs.
+- **Synthetic Data Generation** — building realistic datasets for model training using LLMs.
-- 🔐 **Offensive & Defensive Security** — pentesting, vulnerability research, and automation.
+- **Offensive & Defensive Security** — pentesting, vulnerability research, and automation.
-- ☁️ **Secure Backend Systems** — integrating AI with decentralized and cloud-native architectures.
+- **Secure Backend Systems** — integrating AI with decentralized and cloud-native architectures.
-- 📱 **Smart Flutter Apps** — embedding AI models and privacy-first design into mobile apps.
+- **Smart Flutter Apps** — embedding AI models and privacy-first design into mobile apps.

 ---
 ## 💼 Experience

-**🌐 AI/ML Intern – Infosys SpringBoard**
+**AI/ML Intern – Infosys SpringBoard**
 *September 2025 – Present*
 - Developing a AI-Based Music Composition System: "Whispers of the Wires"

-**🌐 Flutter Developer Intern – ClubChat (IIIT Delhi)**
+**Flutter Developer Intern – ClubChat (IIIT Delhi)**
-*June 2024 – August 2024*
+*July 2025 – September 2025*
 - Helped launch core features for a mobile app that now connects over 10,000 college students across India, seeing the direct impact of my work on real users.
 - Tackled more than 20 bugs and took on UI/UX improvements, making the app more intuitive and enjoyable for the student community.
 - Was part of two major feature rollouts, collaborating with designer, backend engineers, to turn ideas into live experiences during fast-moving agile sprints.